Andrew Carswell, Carolyne's husband

-Andrew Carswell didn’t want a funeral, he didn’t want anyone to know he’d died.
-He said to scatter his ashes around the rose bushes, where he and his wife sat in the evenings for a drink before dinner.
-He said not to put anything in the newspaper, but Carolyne felt it important to have published, on the obituaries page, the following:
+Andrew didn’t want a funeral, he didn’t want anyone to know he’d died.
+He said to scatter his ashes around the rose bushes, where we sat in the evenings for a drink before dinner.
+He said not to put anything in the newspaper, but I felt it important to have published, on the obituaries page, the following:

 Andrew Ross Carswell, a skilled musician, at times tedious intellectual, much loved friend of many, valued family member, and adored husband to Carolyne, died an unnecessarily protracted, distressing death on Sunday 13 March as a result of the continuing absence of legislation that could have otherwise allowed a man of his integrity experiencing the final stages of liver cancer peaceful, timely access to euthanasia.
 May he finally be able to enjoy the long sleep he had been anticipating and may the anti-euthanasia lobby collectively experience the tediously prolonged, objectionable demise they are so determined to impose on everyone else.

 We knew it was going to be a hideous demise.
 He was forced to try and kill himself, while he still had the ability to carry it out.
-You can suddenly become incapacitated and have the last shred of control over this matter taken away from you.’’
+You can suddenly become incapacitated and have the last shred of control over this matter taken away from you.